 Currently, the deadline is two years from the time you discovered your injuries.
 While this may seem a long time, the complex nature of some insurance claims can quickly eat into this deadline.

-The team at The Kryder Law Group, LLC is familiar with insurance policies and personal injury law.
+The Evanston car accident lawyers at The Kryder Law Group, LLC is familiar with insurance policies and personal injury law.
 We have dealt with car accident claims before.
 We pride ourselves in helping our clients navigate the complicated legal process inherent in car accident claims and providing resolution to such cases.

-Reach out to us at (312) 223-1700.
+Reach out to us.
 Our team is waiting to hear your side of the story.
 We want to help you and your family.
 We cannot do so until your initial consultation.